adamkcook94/pokemon-fan-club/README.md

 Each page contains relevant information that users will find helpful in their goal.
 Each page is structured in a simplistic yet effective way so as to not overwhelm users.

 As the website is structured in a one-page format users are unlikely to feel lost when delving into the website.

+### Testing Client Stories

+1. As a first time visitor I want a clear idea of what services the website is offering me.

+i.
+The navigation bar is easy to use and clearly communicates what the website offers.

+ii.
+As the website in a one-page format there are short trips to each page section.
+Users can quickly navigate from one page to the next.

+2. As a fan of Pokemon I want to be able to discover new pokemon I may never have heard of.

+i.
+The Pokedex section lists every single Pokemon in the Pokemon world.

+ii.
+The Pokedex is clear and easy to use for all age groups with next and previous buttons being utilised to sift through the thousands of Pokemon on offer.

+3. As a new fan of Pokemon I want to discover new aspects of Pokemon I can involve myself in, such as movies or animes I haven't yet come across.

+i.
+The Anime section houses every single anime in the Pokemon Universe for users to discover.

+ii.
+The Anime section contains a personal, Pokemon Fan Club rating which comes from a trustable source.

+iii.
+The movies section contains Pokemon movies for the user to discover.

+iv.
+The movies section has a fluid autoplay enabling users enough time to read through each movies' plot.

+4. As a fan of Pokemon that wants to find like-minded people that share my passion for Pokemon I want to find out where local events are going on.

+i.
+The newsletter section allows users to enter their details into a sign up form where they will from then on receive weekly newsletters which contain information on fan events, as well as an annual magazine delivered to their doorstep.

+### Manual Testing of all elements and functionality on every page.

+#### Home

+1. Navigation Bar:

+i.
+Access the home page from a desktop.

+ii.
+Right click and select “Inspect” to change screen size to that of a mobile device or tablet to confirm that the navigation bar is responsive.

+iii.
+Hover over the menu items to make sure that text changes from blue to white and has a jumping effect.

+iv.
+Click on each navigation menu item to confirm that that it links to the desired page and that it incorporates a scroll-down effect.

+v.
+Change screen size to mobile and tablet devices and make sure the navigation bar links are still well spaced and easy to read.

+vi.
+Change screen size to mobile and tablet devices and make sure the navigation bar links still function with a scroll-down effect.

+2. Website Background Image:

+i.
+Access the home page from a desktop.

+ii.
+Change screen size to mobile and tablet devices to ensure the image scales depending on screen size.

+3. Pokemon Logo

+i.
+Access the home page from a desktop.

+ii.
+Change screen size to mobile and tablet devices to ensure the Pokemon Logo scales fluidly.

+4. Welcome Message

+i.
+Access the home page from a desktop.

+ii.
+Change screen size to mobile and tablet devices to ensure that the welcome message as well as the smaller images placed side by side scales fluidly.

+### Pokedex

+1. Background Image and title text

+i.
+Ensure background image and title text re-format properly into smaller screen devices

+2. Pokedex tool

+i.
+Click the different Pokemon from the list to make sure the Pokedex shows a front and back image of a Pokemon, it's elemental type and it's height and weight.

+ii.
+Click the "prev" and "next" buttons to ensure that the list of Pokemon changes to the next page.

+iii.
+Change screen size to mobile and tablet devices.
+I was unable to properly make the pokedex responsive due to time constraints however as referenced in the 'future implementations' section this is an area to be improved upon.

+iv.
+Ensuring that a message comes up to users informing them that the Pokedex is not suitable at screen sizes under 820px.

+### Games

+1. Background Image and title text

+i.
+Ensure background image and title text re-format properly into smaller screen devices

+2. Game Images

+i.
+Ensure that they maintain a 3x3 structure at all screen sizes.

+ii.
+Ensure that they maintain their aspect ratios at all screen sizes.

+iii.
+Hovering over each image to ensure that each image retains its' hover effect.

+iv.
+Clicking each image to ensure a modal pop up arrives.

+v.
+Changing screen sizes to mobile and tablet devices to ensure clicking on an image brings up a modal.

+3. Modals

+i.
+Clicking on each image to make sure a modal comes up.

+ii.
+Clicking each game image to make sure each game's modal has a functioning slideshow.

+iii.
+Clicking each game image to ensure that users have the option of either clicking on an x button at the top of the modal or clicking outside of the modal to exit the modal.

+iv.
+Changing screen size to mobile and tablet devices to ensure each modal retains a fluid structure as well as displaying the functionality mentioned previously.

+### Anime

+1. Swiper JS

+i.
+Swiping through each image one by one to ensure they all swipe through seamlessly and that the star rating, anime title and episode text is structured well.

+ii.
+Converting screen size to mobile and tablet devices to ensure the swiper still works and the structure remains.

+### Movies

+1. Movie Images & Textual Information

+i.
+Waiting throughout the autoplay feature to ensure that the text and text box maintains a fluid structure.

+ii.
+Waiting throughout the autoplay feature to ensure that images slide through seamlessly.

+iii.
+Changing screen size to mobile and tablet devices to ensure the text and text box maintains a good structure.

+2. Arrow buttons

+i.
+Hovering over both the right and left arrows to ensure they change color when hovering over them.

+ii.
+Clicking each arrow to ensure they both go to the next and previous slide.

+iii.
+Clicking the next arrow at the last slide to ensure it loops back to the first slide.

+iv.
+Clicking the previous arrow at the first slide to ensure it loops back to the last slide.

+v.
+Waiting 8 seconds to click a next arrow to make sure the autoplay feature resets and slides again after a further 10 seconds, as opposed to always sliding after 10 seconds.

+vi.
+Changing screen size to mobile and tablet devices to ensure arrows do not overlay the text and text box.

+### Newsletter

+1. Sign Up Text Boxes

+i.
+Clicking each text box to ensure each input element is working properly and you are able to enter relevant information.

+ii.